ostinelli/gin.io/docs/models.md

 ---
 layout: docs
-title: ZEBRA.IO | Models
+title: GIN.IO | Models
 ---

 # Models

-In Zebra, you define all of your databases in the file `./db/db.lua`.
+In Gin, you define all of your databases in the file `./db/db.lua`.

 These databases can then be accessed in the various model files located in `./app/models`, where you can implement helper methods to store and query data into and from these databases.